-An approved campus event is defined as any event held on campus that is sponsored by a recognized student organization and registered with the Student Life Office.
+An approved campus event is defined as any event held on campus that is sponsored by a recognized student organization or University Office/Department and registered with the Student Life Office.
 Any event that requires the use of certain facilities must be scheduled with that department and/or individual.

 Campus functions are scheduled by the Student Life Office in the College Union.
 All reservations for facilities must be made with the appropriate individual(s) in charge of that area.
-A list of individuals to contact for reserving a particular facility is available in the Student Life office or available online at . https://westliberty.edu/student-life/
+A list of individuals to contact for reserving a particular facility is available in the Student Life office or available online.
+The Office of Student Life may require organizations to provide additional information or support for the program to ensure it is functioning properly under University standards.

 Student ID cards may be requested at any time from students attending any campus functions such as dances, lectures, concerts, athletic events, or other events that require the purchase of a ticket for admission.
-It is recommended that students carry their ID cards at all times.
+It is recommended that students always carry their ID cards.